Mark Pearce

 (More details in my curriculum vitae and publications list)

 As professor of physics with specialisation in astroparticle physics, I develop instrumentation and methods which enable the study of the cosmic radiation from space platforms.
-My current research interest (2004-) is X-ray polarimetry - a new observation method allowing celestial sources to be studied in a systematically different way to contemporary approaches based on imaging, timing and spectroscopy.
-Prior to this (1999-2016), I worked in cosmic-ray physics (PAMELA mission) with a focus on using antiparticles as a probe of potential primary sources such as dark matter particle annihilations.
-In the distant past (1996-2001), I developed radiation tolerant opto-electronic solutions for the ATLAS experiment at CERN.
-My Ph.D.
-Thesis (University of Birmingham, 1996) concerned studies of b-quark hadrons using data from the OPAL experiment at the CERN LEP accelerator.
+My current research interest is X-ray polarimetry - a new observation method allowing celestial sources to be studied in a systematically different way to contemporary approaches based on imaging, timing and spectroscopy.

-From January 2020, I am Deputy Dean of the Faculty of Engineering Sciences at KTH, and, 2012-2019, I was Head of the KTH Physics Department.
+Between January 2020 - July 2024, I was Deputy Dean of the Faculty of Engineering Sciences at KTH, and, 2012-2019, I was Head of the KTH Physics Department.

 Current research

-In recent years, I have been pursuing the development of novel instrumentation to study the emission of polarised hard X-rays (~10-100 keV) from the Crab - a pulsar and associated wind nebula in the constellation of Taurus, 6500 light years from Earth, and Cygnus X-1, a black hole binary system.
-Measurements are made using a unique telescope, built by my group at KTH, and flown on-board stratospheric balloons from the Esrange Space Center in Northern Sweden.
-The balloon mission, known as PoGO+, was successfully flown in summer 2016 from Esrange, and is described in this film.
-Take a look at my publications list for the scientific results from this flight.
+Since ~2004, I have been leading the development of novel instrumentation at KTH to study the emission of linearly polarised hard X-rays (~10-100 keV) from compact celestial sources.
+The first phase of the work was completed in 2016 with the development of a unique telescope for observations of the Crab - a pulsar and associated wind nebula in the constellation of Taurus, 6500 light years from Earth, and Cygnus X-1, a black hole binary system.
+Observations were conducted from a stabilised balloon-borne platform operated in the stratosphere.
+The mission, known as PoGO+, flew in summer 2016 from Esrange, as described in the film below.
+Take a look at my publications list for the scientific results from the flight.

 Following on from the sucess of PoGO+, I led the development of a gamma-ray burst polarimeter, SPHiNX, for the Swedish National Space Agency "InnoSat" small satellite platform.
 The mission was studied to Phase A (2017), but was not selected for implementation.
 Maybe will try again some day...
 Again, see the publications list for further details.